 The application controller checks the value of the application specification key applications, to ensure that all applications needed to be started before this application are running.
-If an application is missing and the application is not marked as optional, {error, {not_started, App}} is returned, where App is the name of the missing application.
-Note this function makes no attempt to start any of the applications listed in applications, not even optional ones.
-See ensure_all_started/1,2 for recursively starting the current application and its dependencies.
+Otherwise, {error, {not_started, App}} is returned, where App is the name of the missing application.

-Once validated, the application controller then creates an application master for the application.
+The application controller then creates an application master for the application.
 The application master becomes the group leader of all the processes in the application.
 I/O is forwarded to the previous group leader, though, this is just a way to identify processes that belong to the application.
 Used for example to find itself from any process, or, reciprocally, to kill them all when it terminates.